Hicham Boussefiane

-Hicham Boussefiane (born 9 January 1998), simply known as Hicham, is a Moroccan footballer who plays as a right winger.
+Hicham Boussefiane (born 9 January 1998), simply known as Hicham, is a Moroccan footballer who plays as a right winger for Spanish Primera Federación club Marbella.
+He began his professional career playing for Spanish side Malaga B.

 Club career

 Having joined Málaga CF's youth setup in 2016 from Mohammed VI Football Academy, Rabat-born Hicham made his senior debut with the former's reserves on 27 August 2017, playing the last 32 minutes in a 1–0 Tercera División home win against CD Huétor Vega.
 He scored his first goal on 15 October, netting the winner in a 3–2 home defeat of Linares Deportivo.

 Hicham made his first-team debut on 18 August 2018, coming on as a second-half substitute for Renato Santos in a 2–1 away win against CD Lugo in the Segunda División championship.
 He scored his first professional goal on 15 September, netting the last in a 3–0 home defeat of Córdoba CF.

+On 27 August 2025, Boussefiane signed for Spanish Primera Federacion club Marbella FC.

+Wydad

+On 29 October 2023, Hicham scored his first African Football League goal in the 2023 African Football League semi-final against Espérance de Tunis.